Title: Cabinet of Curiosities

 A Mechanizing World

 By the 1920s, the Lehigh Valley was one of the top producers of silk in the world and Bethlehem Steel was the second leading producer of steel in the entire nation.
-Bethlehem Steel products were used in the building of the New York Chrysler Building (an iconic Art Deco building), the Golden Gate Bridge, and Benjamin Franklin Bridge.
-Booming production in the area lead to prosperity and disposable income.
+Bethlehem Steel products were used in the construction of the New York Chrysler Building (an iconic Art Deco building), the Golden Gate Bridge, and Benjamin Franklin Bridge.
+Booming production in the area led to prosperity and disposable income.
 A vibrant consumer-driven market thrived and contributed to tremendous economic growth.

 The Era of Modern Design

 The Art Deco style, examples of which can be found all over the Lehigh Valley, was an expression of an industrial society.
 Building forms were streamlined and simple with decorative ornamentation.
 Zigzags, geometric designs, and stylized floral motifs were created with glazed bricks, mosaic tiles, or metal.
 Tile and glass were predominant materials, as they offered a sleek planar quality to buildings of the period.

 A selection of local Art Deco architecture in the Lehigh Valley:

 Easton: Bank Street Annex, Mayer Building, Verizon Building